gldog/anonymize_jira_users/README.md

     #
     # 5. Make a re-index.
 You could let the Anonymizer do this by setting the option '-x'.
     #

 ---

+# My Workflow

+I maintain 3 Jira instances B, C, and O. Instance C is connected to a MS Active Directory, and B and O have local user-management maintained by a specific department.

+Instance C:

+The workflow is according to the steps in "Example Workflow", but assessing the users is supported by Python-script `assess_ad_users.py` located in the tool-directory.

+I my company, employees going to leave will get an expire-date in the near future in AD.
+Two weeks after that expire-date, the user is automatically removed from AD.

+Employees who have left for parental leave, sabbatical leave, or other similar reasons will return.
+These employees get a placeholder expire-date of e.g. 01.01.3000 and will be kept in AD.

+For anonymizing this means: If a Jira-user's account can't be found in AD, they definetely shall be anonymized.

+The steps are:

+1. Let the Anonymizer create a list of users potentially to be anonymized.
+2. Assess the users:
+    1. Call
+       `python assess_ad_users.py %REPORTS_BASE_DIR%\1_inactive_users\inactive_users.cfg`
+       .
+This will check each user for existance in AD.
+The script writes the new file `inactive_users_assessed.cfg`.
+This file is basically `inactive_users.cfg`.
+       But it is extended with data from AD.
+If a user is still in AD, the user is commented out.
+    2. Assess the users manually afterwards.
+Mayby you know something about them.
+E.g. if they have new AD-accounts and they have filters or dashboards thay want to switch from the former account to the new one, and so forth.
+Comment out these users.
+3. Let the Anonymizer validate the users in inactive_users_assessed.cfg.
+4. Let the Anonymizer anonymize the users in assessed_inactive_users.cfg.
+5. Archive the data of the anonymized users: The mapping of the user-name to the anonymized user-name/key and -display-name is archived for legal- and revision- department.
+This is done on a restricted Confluence page.
+To put the data in the page, the report.csv is imported to a MS Excel sheet, and copied from there to the page (this is the only way I know to let Confluence detect the 'table format').

+Instance B and O:

+As instance C, but with a different step 2:

+Assess the users: Send the list to the department responsible for the user-management and let them comment out users to not anoymize.

+---